loranger32/to_decimal/README.md

 of Ruby, and allow to convert form bases back and forth.

-But they were a little too heavy for my purpose, which was simply converting from a base lesser or equal than 10 and to return an integer expressed in base 10.
-So I decided to write my own gem.
+But they were a little too heavy for my purpose, which was simply converting from a base up to 36 and to return an integer expressed in base 10, so I wrote a simple wrapper.

 # Installation
 ```shell